SensesProject/extreme-events/src/assets/text/en.md

 +++ cat-drought median

-In the case of droughts, the share of exposed population is much lower than the of exposed land.
-This is partly due to some of the affected areas being sparsely populated, but also to our definition, which only considers rural population as potentially exposed.
+In the case of droughts, the share of the exposed population is much lower than the of exposed land.
+This is partly due to some of the affected areas being sparsely populated, but also to our definition, which only considers the rural population as potentially exposed.

 +++ cat-drought impact

 While the exposure to heatwaves is directly derived from climate models, other events require further processing by impact models.
-In the case of droughts this is done by eight hydrological models.
+In the case of droughts, this is done by eight hydrological models.

 The large spread across these impact models shows the uncertainty in drought projections, now caused by both the @!V1(climate) and the @!V2(impact) models.
 Still, @!S0I1C1,3(only one impact model) does not project increased exposure for all climate models.